 There are several pet food companies that offer products for animal shelters: Hill Pet Food and Purina are the two most common.
 I have not used these plans because Hill Pet Food demands that you use only their food and that prescription food recommended by your veterinarian has to be approved by their corporate office.
 It is my responsibility as to what I feed the animals in my shelter and I felt that the Hills program bullied their oversight on us.
 If you are a municipal organization, your city/county attorney might question their contractional demands.
 The Purina program only offers their Pro Plan in which the food is more expensive.
 Both programs seem to fail to recognize the fact that animal shelters work with limited budgets and it is silly to be offering premium food to our pets when in a few days the animal will return home to their usual diet.

 You many not be able to afford premium food, but it is a mistake to buy the cheapest food.
 There is a lot of bad food products out there and having a shelter full of animals with dietary problems will impact your staff’s cleaning time and cause potential adopters to look for a pet at another shelter, thinking that all of your animals are sick.
 Your food choice can give your organization a bad name.
+It is important that you make your volunteers aware of the foods that cats should not eat.

 Our species is unable to live a life of moderation.
 For that reason, laws are made so that our lack of moderation does not adversely effect the quality of life for our neighbors.
 Pet limit laws are a good example.